LegalZoom vs. Lawyer: What You Don’t Know Can Hurt You

 LegalZoom and other do-it-yourself document preparation services want you to believe that the process of preparing a Will is as easy as filling in the blanks on standardized forms.

-- They try to lure you with a cheap product and a process that takes less than half an hour to complete.
+- They lure you with a cheap product and a process that takes less than half an hour to complete.

-- They try to assure you with testimonials of customers professing that their product has given them “peace of mind.”
+- They assure you with testimonials of customers professing that their product has given them “peace of mind.”

 - They provide you with a portal that gives you a “general understanding of the law” even though the information it contains is “not guaranteed to be correct, complete or up-to-date.”